 “We will ensure we hire 90 percent local,” Michael Ashbel continued.

-Kaplowitz expressed trepidation over the fact that they had been operating their businesses a ways off from New Jersey.
+Kaplowitz expressed trepidation over the fact that they had been operating their businesses far from New Jersey.

 “We will be canvassing the neighborhoods up to 800 feet in every direction.
 We will be hosting community open houses,” Michael Ashbel said.